A.

 Correct- When I reached the station, the train had already left.

 35. Modal Auxiliaries are not used together.
-But two Auxiliaries can be connected by a Conjunction.
+But two Auxiliaries can be

 For example,